-Obligated Persons: persons associated with the Company, including members of the Board of Directors, members of the Board of Auditors, employees, auditors, consultants, commercial and financial partners, external associates in their various capacities with the Company, as well as, in general, all those who conduct relations with the Company in any capacity (e.g. suppliers and customers), and, in particular, those involved in activities exposed the risk of the commission of an offence.
+Obligated Persons: persons associated with the Company, including members of the Board of Directors, members of the Board of Auditors, employees, auditors, consultants, commercial and financial partners, external associates in their various capacities with the Company, as well as, in general, all those who conduct relations with the Company in any capacity (e.g. suppliers and customers), and, in particular, those involved in activities identified as being at risk of offence.